Lindsay Davenport

 Lindsay Ann Davenport Leach (born June 8, 1976) is an American former professional tennis player.
-Davenport was ranked singles world No. 1 for a total of 98 weeks, and was the year-end singles world No. 1 four times (1998, 2001, 2004, and 2005).
-She also held the doubles world No. 1 ranking for 32 weeks.

-Noted for her powerful and consistent groundstrokes, Davenport won a total of 55 WTA Tour singles titles, including three major titles (one each at the Australian Open, the Wimbledon Championships and the US Open), the gold medal at the 1996 Atlanta Olympics, and the Tour Finals.
-She also won 38 WTA Tour doubles titles, including three major titles (the French Open partnering Mary Joe Fernández, Wimbledon partnering Corina Morariu, and the US Open partnering Jana Novotná), and three Tour Finals (partnering Fernández, Novotná, and Natasha Zvereva).
+She was ranked as the world No. 1 in women's singles by the Women's Tennis Association (WTA) for 98 weeks (including as the year-end No. 1 four times), and as the world No. 1 in women's doubles for 32 weeks.
+Davenport won 55 WTA Tour-level singles titles, including three majors (the 1998 US Open, 1999 Wimbledon Championships, and 2000 Australian Open), the gold medal at the 1996 Atlanta Olympics, and the 1999 Tour Finals.
+She also won 38 doubles titles, including three majors (the 1996 French Open, 1997 US Open, and the 1999 Wimbledon Championships) and three consecutive Tour Finals.

-Davenport amassed career-earnings of $22,166,338; currently eighth in the all-time rankings among female tennis players and formerly first, prior to being surpassed by Serena Williams in January 2009.

-Davenport was coached for most of her career by Robert Van't Hof.
-In 2005, TENNIS Magazine ranked her as the 29th-greatest player (male or female) of the preceding 40 years.
+In 2005, TENNIS Magazine ranked Davenport as the 29th-greatest player (male or female) of the preceding 40 years.
+She amassed career-earnings of US$22,166,338; formerly first in the all-time rankings.
 Davenport was inducted into the International Tennis Hall of Fame in 2014.

 Early life

-Lindsay Davenport is the daughter of Wink Davenport, who was a member of the U.S. volleyball team at the 1968 Summer Olympics in Mexico City, and the former Ann L. Jeberjahn, the president of the Southern California Volleyball Association.
+Lindsay Davenport is the daughter of Wink Davenport, who was a member of the U.S. volleyball team at the 1968 Summer Olympics in Mexico City, and Ann L. Davenport, the president of the Southern California Volleyball Association.
 Davenport was born to an athletic family.
 While her two older sisters, Leiann and Shannon, played volleyball, Lindsay began playing tennis at age six.
 She was coached by Robert Lansdorp, who had previously coached Tracy Austin.
 She attended Chadwick School in Palos Verdes Peninsula, California.
-At age 16, her family moved to Murrieta, California, where she attended and graduated from Murrieta Valley High School, and she began to work with Lynne Rolley and Robert Van't Hof.

-When Davenport was 14, she joined the United States Tennis Association junior national team.
+At age 16, her family moved to Murrieta, California, where she attended and graduated from Murrieta Valley High School, and she began to work with, among others, Robert Van't Hof.
+At age 16, Davenport joined the United States Tennis Association junior national team.
 She had a rapid growth spurt — about six inches in two years — which affected her coordination, but did not hinder her performance.
-She excelled at junior level competitions and swept the singles and doubles titles at the National Girls' 18s and Clay Court Championships in 1991 and won the Junior U.S. Open in '92.
+She excelled at junior level competitions and swept the singles and doubles titles at the National Girls' 18s and Clay Court Championships in 1991 and won the Junior U.S. Open in 1992.